-For the first time since it became a member of the Council of Europe, Croatia is assuming the Chairmanship of the Committee of Ministers of the Council of Europe.
-Croatia will officially take over the Chairmanship at the Committee of Ministers meeting on May 18th, 2018 in Denmark.
-From the moment of the assumption of the Chairmanship, Minister of Foreign and European Affairs, Mrs. Pejčinović Burić will chair the Committee of Ministers and in this capacity will represent the Council of Europe.
+From May until November 2018, Croatia is for the first time chairing the Committee of Ministers of the Council of Europe.
+It officially took over the Chairmanship at the Committee of Ministers session 18 May 2018 in Denmark.
+Minister of Foreign and European Affairs, Mrs. Pejčinović Burić will chair the Committee of Ministers and in this capacity will represent the Council of Europe.

 During its Chairmanship, Croatia will seek to further promote and strengthen democratic values, human rights and the rule of law, building on the results of the successful preceding chairmanships.
 In addition to its membership to the UN Human Rights Council, this Chairmanship presents a very important opportunity for Croatia to increase visibility of its foreign policy in the area of human rights protection and will contribute to recognizing Croatia as an important factor in promotion and protection of human rights.